-Producer William Dozier then approached George Barris, of Barris Kustom City, to see if he was interested in building a Batmobile for the upcoming show.
+Producers William Dozier and Charles FitzSimons then approached George Barris on August 20, 1965, of Barris Kustom City, to see if he was interested in building the Batmobile for the upcoming show.
 The only catch was the car had to be ready in a mere three weeks after the contract was signed.

 Seeing the bat-like qualities his 1955 Lincoln Futura concept car already had, George knew it was the perfect answer to the quandary 20th Century Fox had created.